PHOENIX (3TV/CBS 5) -- NASA says that a strange light seen in the sky early Thursday morning light was likely an asteroid.

 Other residents reported hearing a bang or loud boom.

-Video footage shows the skies going from dark to instantly bright, and then growing then grew even brighter.
+Video footage shows the skies going from dark to instantly bright, and then growing even brighter.
 A loud boom accompanied the light.